Leah1977/Fit_Time_MS4/TESTING.md

 1. Is the app easy to navigate?

+This app is easy to navigate through links and buttons.

 2. Are there educational advantages to this app?

+This site is aimed mostly at fitness, it could be educational by adding some tips and nutritional information on the nutrition section.

 As a user, I would like to share my experiences and opinions of items bought.

+Users can leave reviews on items they have purchased.

 As a first time user, I would expect

 •   A registration option.

+Users can register on first time access to this site.

 •   A login option.

+If users are registered, there will be a login option.

 •   Good Graphics

+This site is kept simple in terms of graphics, so as not to have the site busy, for a calm straighforward shopping experience.

 •   A good variety of items to buy.

+This site would like to add a variety of products, classes and nutritional information.

 •   A search option

+There is a search option at the top of the site for users to look up items they would like to purchase.

 As a returning user, I would expect

 •   A login option to create a user profile.

+Users can save their information and previous purchase can be viewed on a profile page.

 •   My profile page is to be private for my use.

+You will have to log in to view your profile page, as it will be personal to each user.

 •   Updated content.

+Content will be updated regularly, as the products for sale will change with styles and seasons.

 As a designer, I would expect